Skip to main content

 7 health outcomes synthesised

-Strongest evidence: The only outcome with moderate evidence strength is increased carnosine levels.
-All 3 studies reported beneficial effects, with effect sizes ranging from small to large.
-The most robust trial (RCT in COPD patients) found a large increase of +2.82 mmol/kg wet weight (p < 0.001) at 3.2 g/day over 84 days.
-Notably, effects typically require 8–12 weeks of supplementation.
-No other outcome reached moderate or high evidence strength.
+Strongest evidence The only outcome with moderate evidence strength is increased carnosine levels.
+All 3 studies reported beneficial effects, with the most robust trial showing a large increase (+2.82 mmol/kg wet weight, p < 0.001) in COPD patients at 3.2 g/day over 84 days.
+Effects typically require 8–12 weeks of supplementation.
+This outcome also carries the caveat of a small evidence base and potential publication bias.

 Frequently asked